 Example 5: A team develops a transmission prior to Kickoff.
 After completing the project, they publish the CAD files on a generally accessible public forum and make them available to all teams.
-Because they have made the design publicly available before Kickoff, they can use the design to create an identical transmission, fabricated after Kickoff, for use on their RAPID REACT ROBOT.
+Because they have made the design publicly available before Kickoff, they can use the design to create an identical transmission, fabricated after Kickoff, for use on their CHARGED UP ROBOT.

-- \During an event, only work during pit hours.
-During an event a team is attending (regardless of whether the team is physically at the event location), the team may neither work on nor practice with their ROBOT or ROBOT elements outside of the hours that pits are open, with the following exceptions: - A. exceptions listed in R302, other than R302-E-c and - B. software development.
+- R304 During an event, only work during pit hours.
+During an event a team is attending (regardless of whether the team is physically at the event location), the team may neither work on nor practice with their ROBOT or ROBOT elements outside of the hours that pits are open, with the following exceptions: - A. exceptions listed in R302, other than R302-E-c, - B. software development, and - C. charging batteries.